 Are the necessary elements we mentioned above present to bring a claim of libel or slander in court?
 To summarize, the defendant must have made a false statement of fact about you to a third party with at least a negligent level of intent.
 That statement, in turn, must have caused damage to your reputation.

 2. Retain an Experienced Defamation Attorney

-If your claim of defamation is a valid one, you should find an experienced internet defamation attorney to handle your case.
+If your claim of defamation is a valid one, you should find an experienced defamation lawsuit attorney to handle your case.
 They will be able to determine the best course of action and, if appropriate, prepare the legal complaint and file your slander or libel suit for you.

 3. Identify Any Defenses That May Be Presented & Have a Plan to Overcome Those Defenses

 Next, you and your defamation lawyer should make a plan to overcome any defenses to defamation that the defendant may be able to claim.
 Truth, opinion, privilege, fair comment, and the statute of limitations are just a few of the most common defenses to defamation.

 Minc Law Defamation Lawsuit Tip: The statute of limitations is the legal timeframe between the moment the defamatory statement was made and when the plaintiff must file a lawsuit if they plan to file one.
 The statute of limitations depends on several key factors, including jurisdiction, other potential legal claims, and any legal exceptions that may apply.
 For more information, be sure to read our article, “What is the Statute of Limitations for My Defamation Claim?”

 4. Identify the Best Court in Which to File a Defamation Lawsuit